littensy/reflex/docs/docs/reference/reflex/apis/combine-producers.md

 </TabItem>
 </Tabs>

-`combineProducers` will return a new [producer](producer) with state organized using the keys passed in `producers`.
-Actions are merged together and will update the state of the corresponding sub-state.
+`combineProducers` will return a new [producer](producer) with state organized under the keys passed in `producers`.
+Actions are inherited from the original producers and will update the state of their corresponding sub-states.

 ```ts
 producer.incrementFoo(1); // { foo: 1, bar: 0 }